Unfortunate Placement In Mitch McConnell’s COVID-19 Vaccine Post Has Some Thinking He’s Posing With KKK Member

 “For a second there I thought you were standing next to a Klansman, that would have been more fitting for you,” tweeted David Weissman, a member of Project Lincoln, the group of Republicans and conservatives opposed to President Donald Trump and, to a lesser extent, McConnell.

 Many compared it to a very real picture of McConnell posing in front of a Confederate flag earlier in his political career.
 As The Inquisitr noted, critics have resurfaced the picture a number of times, including back in 2019 as a defense of Virginia Gov. Ralph Northam after images surfaced showing Northam in blackface.
-Many on the right called for Northam to resign amid the scandal, but defenders pointed out that this meant that McConnell should be forced to resign as well.
+Many on the right called for him to resign amid the scandal, but defenders pointed out that this meant that McConnell should be forced to resign as well.

 Others shared the image back in 2015 amid a debate on public display of Confederate flags following the mass shooting at a Charleston church perpetrated by Dylann Roof, who had displayed one of the flags in his room at home.

 Friday’s post attracted some other strong feelings.
-Some left comments channeling anger toward McConnell, saying he should not have been able to receive the vaccine at a time when it is in short supply and prioritized to front-line health care workers.
+Some left comments channeling anger toward McConnell, saying he should not have been able to receive the vaccine at a time when it is in short supply and prioritized for front-line health care workers.
 Some faulted him for staying in full support of Trump, who they accused of making the pandemic worse by failing to take proper precautions.